What makes epic boy names?

 Most often, epic boy names come straight from the pages of the dictionary, words with powerful images attached.

 The drawback?
-Epic boy names might feel like much too much for any mere mortal to wear.
+Names like these might feel like much too much for any mere mortal to wear.
 And yet, many of these names appear in the current US Top 1000.
-That means that they’ve gone mainstream – and, inevitably, feel far less surprising than they might have in 1921 … or even 2011.
+That means that they’ve gone mainstream – and, inevitably, feel far less surprising than they might have in 1925 … or even 2025.

 In tennis, an ace is an aggressive serve that scores a point.
 Especially effective fighter pilots are known as flying aces.
 And if you’ve got an ace up your sleeve, you have a hidden advantage you’ve yet to reveal.
 That leads to the name’s image: a little bit lucky, and a whole lot skilled, with a certain amount of bravado thrown in.
-Unlike many of these names, Ace claims a little bit of backstory, long before Ace Frehley co-founded Kiss and Jim Carrey played pet detective Ace Ventura.
+Unlike many of these names, Ace offers a compelling backstory, long before Ace Frehley co-founded Kiss and Jim Carrey played pet detective Ace Ventura.

 It’s a little bit traditional Danish name with Biblical roots … and a little bit rock star, too.
 But after five years – and counting! – in the US Top 100, Axel is increasingly just a cool name for a son.